kamranbekirovyz/versionarte/README.md

 Each platform contains two objects:

-- `version`: An object that contains information about the minimum and latest version of the app.
+- `version`: Contains information about the minimum and latest versions of the app.
     - `minimum`: The minimum version of the app that users can use.
     - `latest`: The latest version of the app that is available.
-- `status`: An object that contains information about the availability of the app.
+- `status`: Contains information about the availability of the app.
-    - `active`: A boolean that indicates whether the app is currently in active or not.
+    - `active`: A boolean that indicates whether the app is currently active or not.
     - `message`: A map that contains the maintenance messages for different languages.
-The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the corresponding maintenance message in that language.
+The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the corresponding message in that language.
 If the app is not in maintenance mode, this field may be empty or set to `null`.

-## 🚜 Firebase Remote Config setup guide

-To use `RemoteConfigVersionarteProvider`, you must first set up Firebase Remote Config in your app.
-You can follow the <a href="https://firebase.google.com/docs/remote-config/get-started?platform=flutter">official Flutter guide</a> to set up Firebase Remote Config in your app.

-Assuming you've already set up Firebase Remote Config in your app, below are steps on how to set up versionarte with Firebase Remote Config:

-### Step 1: open Remote Config tab
-Navigate to the Remote Config tab of the Firebase Console.
-You should see a screen similar to the one below:

-### Step 2: Upload "versionarte" parameter.

-1. Create a new Firebase Remote Config parameter in the Firebase console.
-The parameter name must be `versionarte` and the default value must be the JSON object that contains the versioning information for your app.
-See the <a href="

 ## 🐞 Bugs/Requests